MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/Upgrade-to-RDS-2016.md

 6. **RD Gateway servers** can be upgraded anytime.
    > [!NOTE]
-   > Windows Server 2016 does not include Network Access Protection (NAP) policies and will have to be removed.
+   > Windows Server 2016 does not include Network Access Protection (NAP) policies - they will have to be removed.
 The easiest way to remove the correct policies is by running the upgrade wizard.
 If there are any NAP policies you must delete, the upgrade will block and create a text file on the desktop that includes the specific policies.
 To manage NAP policies, open the Network Policy Server tool.
-After deleting them, select Refresh in the Setup tool to continue with the upgrade process.
+After deleting them, click **Refresh** in the Setup tool to continue with the upgrade process.

    > [!NOTE]
    > Windows Server 2012 and 2012 R2 RD Gateway servers will work with Windows Server 2016 deployments.

 ## VDI deployment – supported guest OSs
-On Windows Server 2016 RD Virtualization Host servers we support the following guest OSs:
+Windows Server 2016 RD Virtualization Host servers support the following guest OSs:

-1. Windows 10 Enterprise
+- Windows 10 Enterprise
-2. Windows 8.1 Enterprise
+- Windows 8.1 Enterprise
-3. Windows 8 Enterprise
+- Windows 8 Enterprise
-4. Windows 7 SP1 Enterprise
+- Windows 7 SP1 Enterprise

 The table below shows the supported RD Virtualization Hosts operating systems and guest operating system combinations: